 How to Prevent Silkscreen Placement Errors in PCB Manufacturing

 If you remember the 1996 Olympics then you’ll know about Kerri Strug’s strong finish.
 She completed her second and final vault with an injured ankle, giving the U.S. team the gold medal, and proving the importance of persevering to the end.
 And yet we all know how tempting it is to relax and let our guard down at the end of a project, even in circuit board design.
+When we have the basics down, like a solder mask, screen print, heat press and a scoop coater, we tend to relax a bit.
 One of the last things we do before releasing a design for fabrication is making adjustments to the board’s silkscreen images and reference designators.
 However, most of the time this step is not done with the same diligence as the rest of the design.
 This can result in the design being rejected by the manufacturer and sent back to the designer for corrections.
-Let’s look at some of the potential problems with PCB silk screen printing and how designers can avoid them.
+Let’s look at some of the potential problems with a PCB silkscreen layer and silkscreen printing and how designers can avoid them.

 What are potential Printed Circuit Board silkscreen problems?

 You're probably wondering what can go wrong, here are some of the repercussions of not making final PCB silk screen printing adjustments before sending off your design.